starofrainnight/2bb-studio/README.md

 ## Purpose

-Base on this project, you could run 2BizBox server easily on any linux environment (2BizBox only provied binary that only support CentOS distributions).
+Base on this project, you could run 2BizBox server easily on any linux environment (2BizBox only provied binary that support CentOS distributions).

 ## Installation